-The other thieg that I to ask will presume, Is a golden built to stand in my room.
-I will get them for you, my jewel, he said, If possible all these fine things can be made.
+The other thing that I to ask will presume, Is a golden bull to stand in my room, I will get them for you, my jewel, he said,

-Then about the country his Nobles he sent, To get all these fine things which she did invent; They got these three suits and rocke back with speed, But seeing the clothes, then she wond'red indeed.
+If possible all these fine things can be made.
+Then about the country his Nobles he sent, To get all these fine things which she did invent; They got these three suits and rode back with speed, But seeing the clothes, then she wond'red indeed.

-Her father said.
-I have bro a sht you your clothes, And I'll get the bull for my am'rous rose: Then he made the bargain, with one as they say, To get the bull made without longer delay.
+Her father said, I have brought you your clothed And I'll get the bull for my am'rous rose: Then he made the bargain, with one as they say, To get the buil-made without longer delay.

-Then unto the Goldsmith the Lady she went, And privately told him her crafty intent; Be sure make it hollow, and fit to hold me, With a door and three bolts within let there be.
+Then unto the goldsmith the Lady she went, And privately told him her crafty intent; -Be sure make it hollow, and fit to hold me, With a door and three bolts within let there be.